Athletics: Danekova 'shocked' at positive test

 Danekova, who failed to get beyond the heats in the steeplechase at the 2012 London Olympics, said: "I don’t feel guilty.
 I cannot tell you how humiliated I feel.

-"I feel robbed emotionally," she said.
-"But we’re coming from the east (eastern Europe), we’re too close to Russia ..."
+"But we’re coming from the East (eastern Europe), we’re too close to Russia ..."

 Virtually all of Russia's track and field team have been excluded from the Rio Games following revelations of state-backed doping.